jsicot/BookReader/README.md

     - The width of the inline frame (Embedded Simple Viewer)
     - The height of the inline frame (Embedded Simple Viewer)

-The viewer is always available at `http://www.example.com/viewer/show/{item id}`.
+The viewer is always available at `http://www.example.com/items/viewer/{item id}`.
 Furthermore, it is automatically embedded in items/show page.
 This can be disabled in the config of the plugin.

+The url for the default page `items/viewer/:id` can be replaced by the old one `viewer/show/:id` or any other url via the file `routes.ini`.

 To embed the BookReader with more control, three mechanisms are provided.
 So, according to your needs, you may add this code in the `items/show.php` file of